MineCode-Devs/DevMine/src/spl/README.md

-# PocketMine Standard PHP Library
+# DevMine Standard PHP Library
-These files are the classes used in most of the PocketMine PHP projects.
+These files are the classes used in most of the DevMine PHP projects.
 They are required for the code to work.

-	PocketMine Standard PHP Library
+	DevMine Standard PHP Library
-	Copyright (C) 2014-2016 PocketMine Team <https://github.com/PocketMine/PocketMine-SPL>
+	Copyright (C) 2014-2016 Mostly by PocketMine team, modified by DevMine Team <https://github.com/DevMine/DevMine-SPL>

 	This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by